Zest-studi-o/P03-Hangman/README.md

 - Refine the score counter so it would add more points the earlier the full word is guessed.

 - Add colours to the terminal.

+- Add more ASCII art and formating to the terminal.

 - Add a feature in which the user can select words sorted by length.